 Purpose and Scope

-NBH MARKETS LTD. With registered office at First Floor, First St Vincent Bank Ltd Building, James street, Kingstown, Saint Vincent and the Grenadines with Registration Number: 24834 to provide the full scope of brokerage activities and is obliged to strictly observe relevant laws, directives and applicable legislation.
+NBH MARKETS LLC.
+With registered office at First Floor, First St Vincent Bank Ltd Building, James street, Kingstown, Saint Vincent and the Grenadines with Registration Number: 24834 to provide the full scope of brokerage activities and is obliged to strictly observe relevant laws, directives and applicable legislation.

 This policy applies to former, existing and potential clients as well as to any visitors of the Company’s website.